-Strong capitalisation, along with long US dollar position, provide some buffer in case of a potential further currency devaluation
+Strong capitalisation provides some buffer in case of a potential further currency devaluation

 We expect the bank's capitalisation to remain strong and higher than local peers, reflecting its strong profitability and prudent dividend policy.
-Zenith's strong capitalisation and long US dollar position provides buffers against potential further material local currency devaluation and asset quality pressures in Nigeria.
-The naira depreciated by around 46% against the US dollar between May 2023 and October 2023.
+Zenith's strong capitalisation provides buffers against potential further material local currency devaluation and asset quality pressures in Nigeria.